urssanjaysingh/ShopNest-API/README.md

 5. **Shopping Cart:**
     - Users can add products to their shopping cart.
     - The app displays a summary of items in the user's shopping cart.
-    - Users can adjust item quantities or remove items from the cart.
+    - Users can remove items from the cart.

 6. **Checkout Process:**
     - Users provide shipping information during checkout.